 Loyola Marymount University's ACCESS program (A Community Committed to Excellence in Scientific Scholarship) is designed for first-year students of any major in the Seaver College of Science and Engineering.
 The goal of the program is to build community and prepare students for academic success through collaborative engagement in engineering and scientific scholarship.

-Students who are the first in their families to pursue a four-year degree, have a high financial need, or are commuter students are strongly encouraged to apply.
+Examples of students who thrive in the ACCESS program include those who are the first in their families to pursue a four-year degree, have a high financial need, or are commuter students.

 Elements of the ACCESS Program